Legislative Interference with Patient Care, Medical Decisions, and the Patient-Physician Relationship

 The patient-physician relationship is essential to the provision of safe and quality medical care and should be protected from unnecessary governmental intrusion.
-Efforts to legislate elements of patient care and counseling can drive a wedge between a patient and her health care provider, be that a physician, certified nurse-midwife, certified midwife, nurse practitioner, or physician assistant.
-Laws should not interfere with the ability of physicians to determine appropriate treatment options and have open, honest, and confidential communications with their patients.
-Nor should laws interfere with the patient’s right to be counseled by a physician according to the best currently available medical evidence and the physician’s professional medical judgment.
-ACOG strongly opposes any governmental interference that threatens communication between patients and their physicians or causes a physician to compromise his or her medical judgment about what information or treatment is in the best interest of the patient.
+Efforts to legislate elements of patient care and counseling can drive a wedge between a patient and their health care professional.
+Laws should not interfere with the ability of physicians and patients to determine appropriate treatment options and have open, honest, and confidential communications.
+Nor should laws interfere with the patient’s right to be counseled and treated by a physician according to the best currently available medical evidence and the physician’s professional medical judgment.
+ACOG strongly opposes any governmental interference that threatens communication between patients and their physicians or causes a physician to compromise his or her medical judgment when caring for patients.

-Laws that require physicians to give, or withhold, specific information when counseling patients, or that mandate which tests, procedures, treatment alternatives or medicines physicians can perform, prescribe, or administer are ill-advised.
-Examples of such problematic legislation include laws that prohibit physicians from speaking to their patients about firearms and gun safety; laws that require medically unnecessary ultrasound examinations before abortion and force a patient to view the ultrasound image; laws that mandate an outdated treatment protocol for medical abortion; and laws that prescribe what must be communicated to patients about breast density and cancer risk, contrary to current evidence-based scientific data and medical consensus.
+Laws that ban or criminalize evidence-based care, that rely on medically unsupported theories and misinformation, that require physicians to give, or withhold, specific information when counseling patients, or that mandate which tests, procedures, treatment alternatives or medicines physicians can perform, prescribe, or administer are ill-advised.
+Examples of such problematic interference include prohibiting physicians from speaking to their patients about firearms and gun safety, confusing patients and compromising informed consent, mandating outdated treatment protocols for early pregnancy termination and miscarriage management, banning or restricting abortion, and prohibiting gender-affirming counseling and care.

-This type of legislative interference affects all physicians, not just obstetrician-gynecologists.1 For example, laws that require physicians to follow a specific medical protocol, singled-out by legislators in defiance of current accepted medical practice, are dangerous to patient health and safety.
-Such laws preclude physicians from offering the best evidence-based care to their patients.
+This type of legislative interference affects all physicians, not just obstetrician-gynecologists.1 Singling out medical procedures, defying current well-established medical practice and scientific facts, and dictating physician practice sets a dangerous precedent.
+Medical knowledge is not static.
 Even if the law or regulation is generally consistent with the clinical standard of care at the time of enactment, medical treatment protocols written into law are problematic.
-Medical knowledge is not static.
-As knowledge advances, these protocols, tests, and procedures will become outdated.
-Legislation should not override scientific progress.
+As knowledge advances, these protocols, tests, and procedures can become outdated.
+Laws and regulations should not override scientific progress.

 1 Weinberger SE, Lawrence HC 3rd, Henley DE, Alden ER, Hoyt DB.
 Legislative interference with the patient-physician relationship.
 N Engl J Med 2012;367:1557-9.